vbageek14/waveshare_eink_weather_dashboard/README.md

 - Double-check any custom paths used in `crontab` if the automatic updates aren’t working as expected.

 ## Credit and License
-- Icon designs by [Erik Flowers](https://erikflowers.github.io/weather-icons/), with some modifications.
+- This project is based on the original work by [James Steele Howard](https://github.com/AbnormalDistributions).
+Icon designs by [Erik Flowers](https://erikflowers.github.io/weather-icons/), with some modifications, and additional icons from [Flaticon] (https://www.flaticon.com/free-icons/).
 - **Weather Icons**: Licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL).
 - **Code**: Licensed under [MIT License](http://opensource.org/licenses/mit-license.html).
 - **Documentation**: Licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0).